 Today’s education system highlights the importance of active learning over passive learning.
-An active approach to learning involves learning by doing rather than sitting, listening and repeating.
+An active strategy involves learning by doing rather than sitting, listening and repeating.
 It highlights the importance of social interaction, discovery, play and trial-and-error for learning and development.

 - Learning through Play

 - A Kinesthetic Approach

 - Discovery Learning